ABM

 • Personalise the experience on your website for each unique company using smart content

-• Ensure your sales team are aligned with your goals and ambitions, look at the location, language and time zones when defining the strategy
+• Ensure your sales team is aligned with your goals and ambitions, and look at the location, language and time zones when defining the strategy.

 • Sharing their content and re-tweeting anything that’s also useful for your audience